8ctopus/snapshot/README.md

 - Sitemap Analysis: Parse and analyze website sitemaps
 - Hidden Page Discovery: Find internal links not listed in the sitemap
 - SEO Analysis: Extract and analyze SEO metadata from pages
+- Cleaning: Clean website pages using regular expressions so they can be compared

 ## Usage